jackyxinli/commons-jexl-3.1/README.md

 ================
 The original version does not support bit move operation.
 So I add bit move operator like "**<<**" and "**>>**" for bit move operation, and bit move assignment operators like "**<<=**" and "**>>=**" are supported.
 Then parser can parse expression like "3 << 26" or "l<<=r", the result is 0x0C000000 in Hex format.

-Those files modified listed below:
+Those files are modified and listed below:
 org/apache/commons/jexl3/internal/Debugger.java
 org/apache/commons/jexl3/internal/Interpreter.java
 org/apache/commons/jexl3/internal/Operators.java